Extra credit

 Execution 5

-The more challenging the data wrangling and visualization attempted, the more points you will earn.
-Likewise, the higher-quality the execution of the visualization, the more points you will earn.
+The more challenging the analysis attempted, the more points you will earn.
+Likewise, the higher-quality the execution of the analysis, the more points you will earn.
 Partial credit may be awarded.